 Several emerging and invasive insects and plant pathogens threaten Minnesota commodities.
-These pests have the potential to cause problems for both production and export if they were to become established.
-The Minnesota Department of Agriculture (MDA), along with partners at the United States Department of Agriculture (USDA) and the University of Minnesota (U of M), conduct an annual review of invasive pests that pose the greatest threat to crops in Minnesota.
-Many of these pests have not been found in Minnesota and others are present but not widely established.
-Survey efforts are designed to detect these organisms as early as possible by targeting high-risk areas.
-Commodity crops in Minnesota represent a large portion of the Minnesota agricultural industry.
-Surveys are focused on counties with the highest number of acres of the commodity being monitored.
+These pests have the potential to cause problems for both production and export if they become established.
+The Minnesota Department of Agriculture (MDA), along with partners at the United States Department of Agriculture (USDA) and the University of Minnesota (U of M), conducts an annual review of invasive pests that pose the greatest threat to crops in Minnesota.
+Many of these pests have not been found in Minnesota, while others are present but not yet widely established.
+Survey efforts aim to detect these organisms as early as possible by targeting high-risk areas.
+Commodity crops represent a large portion of the Minnesota's agricultural industry, and surveys focus on counties with the highest number of acres of the commodity being monitored.